pousse-cafe/pousse-cafe.github.io/documentation.md

 - When writing Domain logic, the code must be as exempt as possible of technical elements (in particular, storage and messaging related elements).
 It is easy to end up in a situation where storage-related issues are handled by code that is part of the implementation of a Domain component (Aggregate, Service, etc).
-Pousse-Café defines a way of implementing Entities preventing this (see this [section](#implement-aggregates)).
+Pousse-Café defines a way of [implementing Aggregates](#implement-aggregates) preventing this.
 In particular:
   - Domain logic is decoupled from data implementation;
   - Data implementation relies on Attributes, reducing the amount of code to write in domain logic.
 - Domain Events should be handled by Domain logic but, at the same time, Domain logic cannot be crippled with technical